nlieurance/User-Manual/Capabilities/strategy.md

 # Strategy
 My work is often about aligning user needs with business goals.
+Read on for examples.

 ## Ideal customer profiles
 SurveyMonkey created three ideal customer profiles so the whole company would know who our customers were and why they needed us.
 When I wrote content for the redesigned question editor, did language research for a major design transformation, and delivered UI copy for various projects, I did so with these profiles in mind.
 I used language that reflected their most common use cases.
 I prioritized their most-needed features when working on information architecture.
 My team could always connect our work to the company's top priorities.